-water to
+water to 100%

+Formulation C

-concentrated ammonia 3-8% 100% water to Formulation C ethanol, isopropanol or butanol 50% concentrated ammonia 5%
+ethanol, isopropanol or butanol 50% concentrated ammonia 5%

+water to 100%

-100% After application of any of these formulae, let stand for 24 hours.
+After application of any of these formulae, let stand for 24 hours.

 Formulation B reacts faster than Formulation A. However, ammonia-based neutralisers should be used only under well-ventilated conditions to avoid overexposure to ammonia or if members of the emergency team wear suitable respiratory protection.
 Formulation C is especially suitable for cleaning of equipment from unreacted isocyanate and neutralizing under freezing conditions.
 Regard has to be taken to the flammability of the alcoholic solution.